manus-team/Luaga/README.md

 ## Hardware+Software Setup

 One Raspberry Pi 3 B with an additional network card, creating a wifi network called luaga.
-20 Raspberry Pi Zero Ws with camera modules set up on the scanner, each connected to the luaga network, with IP addresses 10.1.0.201-220, with DHCP-configured hostnames matching their IP address (i.e. luaga01).
+Several Raspberry Pi Zero Ws with camera modules set up on the scanner, each connected to the luaga network, with IP addresses 10.1.0.201-2XX, with DHCP-configured hostnames matching their IP address (i.e. luaga01).
 The 3 creates an NFS share to which the Zeros connect.

 The configuration on the Zeros is managed with Ansible (installed on the 3), and is currently done via ad-hoc commands which at some point should probably be written into playbooks for ease of use.
 There are three ansible groups configured, scanners, scanner1-10 and scanner11-20.
 The last two groups are for testing convenience.